larry-lime/packet-trace-research/PTR-Documents/PTR-Questions.md

   The netmask is a configuration parameter that is set on a network device, such as a router or a computer, to define the network address range of a particular subnet.
 It is used to determine which part of an IP address represents the network address and which part represents the host address.
   To determine the netmask of a network, you need to have access to the configuration of the network device that manages that network or obtain information from the network administrator.
 - What is host byte order versus network byte order?
+  - This is just the host address versus the network address
 - What does the `htonl()` function do?
+- Something of note: If a map file is specified and no triplets (subnet/netmask/xformmask) are specified in the command line, tpurify will read the map file and initialize the mapping table
+  - Does this mean that you can reuse the same map file for multiple anonymizations?

 ## Wireshark